 4. JapanesePod101

-If you are looking for a Japanese podcast to take your speaking to the next level, check out JapanesePod101.
+If you want a Japanese podcast to improve your speaking, check out JapanesePod101.

 This well-known podcast delivers a comprehensive learning experience for Japanese language learners.
-The lessons are well-structured and easy to follow, making it an excellent resource for all levels, but primarily for beginners and intermediate learners.
+The lessons are well-structured and easy to follow, making them an excellent resource for all levels, especially beginners and intermediate learners.

 With over 1,000 episodes, it covers a wide range of topics, from grammar and vocabulary to cultural insights and current events.
 Further, it offers clear explanations and plenty of examples to help listeners improve their language skills.